GoogleCloudPlatform/k8s-config-connector/README.md

 customization or templating tool can be used to manage test vs. production versions of an application across both Kubernetes and GCP.

 This repository contains full Config Connector source code.
-This inlcudes controllers, CRDs, install bundles, and sample resource configurations.
+This includes controllers, CRDs, install bundles, and sample resource configurations.

 ## Usage